delahayethierry/dina/README.md

 ##  About <a name = "about"></a>

-This project is a proposal sublitted in the scope of an Innoventive Challenge [New Smart City Solutions Enabled by Open Data](https://openinnovability.enel.com/projects/New-smart-city-solutions-enabled-by-open-data)
+This project is a proposal submitted in the scope of an Innocentive Challenge [New Smart City Solutions Enabled by Open Data](https://openinnovability.enel.com/projects/New-smart-city-solutions-enabled-by-open-data)
 Our targeted users are:
 1. Chief Operating Officer and/or operations of the city’s public lighting department
 2. Analysts working in the Urban Planning department
-3. Tourist Office officers (City DMOs)
+3. Tourist Office officers (City Destination Marketing Organizations)

 The solution prototyped in the scope of this project is called DINA (Data-driven Implicit Needs Analyzer) and is made of 2 main components: